AnderTave/climate-sextant/README.md

 ## The Idea 💡

 *Climate Sextant* shows the monthly concentration of PM10 in the Lugano area, in the 2016, correlated to the precipitation level and the temperature.
-Darker is the sky, higher is concentration of PM10 in the air.
-Higher is the sound of the rain, more intense are the precipitations.
+The darker the sky, the higher concentration of PM10 in the air.
+The higher the sound of the rain, more intense is the precipitation.
 A specific sound identify each season, to help the user to navigate the space.
 By exploring the immersive environment, the person is enabled to understand the direct correlation among the data.

 ## Credits 🏆

 *Climate Sextant* is a project made by [Mirko Balducci](www.nefula.com) and [Andrea Taverna](https://twitter.com/AnderTave) during the workshop Adventures in Data Visualization 2017, SUPSI, Lugano, CH.

+mbalducci [at] nefula [dot] com sig [dot] taverna [at] gmail [dot] com

 Tutors: [Fabio Franchino](https://todo.to.it/people/fabio_franchino.html), [Greta Castellana](http://www.greatgreta.com/).